the-turing-way/the-turing-way/book/website/reproducible-research/open/open-access.md

 (rr-open-access-routes)=
 ## Routes for Open Access

+An overview of Open Access and all the routes mentioned below are covered in these videos from [Welch Medical Library](https://www.youtube.com/watch?v=CFa2QeMgk9k) and the [Unpaywall team](http://go.sirsidynix.com/2020-04-29-Episode-1-Introduction-to-Open-Access.html).

+There is no 'correct' way to do Open Access and there are many different routes to sharing your research openly- we have shared 3 below that may help you.
+However, deciding on whether to share your research openly may depend on how promiment Open Access is in your field of research, how much resource you have to do this and whether there are restrictions or mandates from your funder or institution.

 (rr-open-access-preprints)=
 ### Preprints

-A preprint is a scientific manuscript that is uploaded by the authors to a public server before peer review.
+A preprint [{term}`def<Preprint>`] is a scientific manuscript that is uploaded by the authors to a public server before peer review.
-The first preprint server called arXiv was established in 1991 for physical sciences.
+The first preprint server called [arXiv](https://arxiv.org/) was established in 1991 for physical sciences.
-Likely due to the inefficiency of traditonal journals, preprint servers for other disciplines have grown hugely in popularity over the last 5 years, with the emergence of bioRxiv, medRxiv, ChemRxiv, SocArXiv and many more.
+Likely due to the inefficiency of traditonal journals, preprint servers for other disciplines have grown hugely in popularity over the last 5 years, with the emergence of [bioRxiv](https://www.biorxiv.org/), [medRxiv](https://www.medrxiv.org/), [ChemRxiv](https://chemrxiv.org/engage/chemrxiv/public-dashboard), [SocArXiv](https://osf.io/preprints/socarxiv) and many more.
 Preprints allow researchers to get their results out quickly and gives the opportunity to get feedback on a manuscript before submitting it to a journal.
 Some journals will not allow a paper to be submitted if its already been posted on a preprint server as they consider it 'prior publication', however the ongoing popularity of preprints has forced many publishers to embrace preprints, or in the case of journals like eLife, actively encourage them {cite}`elife2020preprints`.
 You can find out more about preprints at [ASAPbio](https://asapbio.org/preprint-info).